 You might want to eat fermented foods just because they're yummy!
 But fermented foods also have many health benefits.
 In fact, fermented foods have been used throughout history for a variety of reasons.
 Here are some of my favourites:

 - Fermenting can be used to preserve foods;

 - It can help break down hard to digest foods (like soybeans), so we can absorb their nutrients and experience improved digestion;

 - Certain fermented foods can add helpful probiotics to our diet; and

 - Fermentation can lower the FODMAP content of some foods so FODMAPers can eat them in small portions without symptoms.

 Side Note: Many people believe that eating fermented foods will add “beneficial bacteria” to their guts.
 While some fermented foods do contain good bacteria (probiotics), many fermented foods do not.

 Here's what you need to know.
 First of all, to be considered a probiotic, the bugs you ingest need to have a positive impact on your gut (not just your tastebuds).
-Since the purpose of the bacteria in fermented foods is to ferment, they aren't necessarily the kind that will help your body.
+Since the purpose of the lactic acid bacteria in fermented foods is to ferment, they aren't necessarily the kind that will help your body.